nats-io/nats-account-server/README.md

 This repository provides three JWT store implementations, and can be extended to provide others.

-* Directory Store - The directory store saves and loads JWTs into a sharded structure under a root folder.
+* Directory Store - The directory store saves and loads JWTs into an optionally sharded structure under a root folder.
 The last two characters in the accounts public key are used to create a sub-folder, and the accounts public key is used as the file name, with
 ".jwt" appended.
 The directory store can be run in read-only mode.